mpicbg-scicomp/tissue_miner/README.md

 About
 =================

-**TissueMiner** is a framework to perform a multiscale analysis of a developing epithelium.
-It takes tracked-cell data as an input.
+**TissueMiner** is a framework to perform a multiscale analysis of a developing epithelium, and it works in three steps.

+First, it requires tracked-cell data as an input.
 To generate such an input, we use [TissueAnalyzer](README.md#tissueanalyzer) by [Benoit Aigouy](http://dx.doi.org/10.1016/j.cell.2010.07.042) to segment and track cells over time. **TissueMiner** contains a GUI to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's backward and forward in time.

-**TissueMiner** consists of an **automated workflow** that stores information about:
+Second, **TissueMiner** consists of an **automated workflow** that stores information about:

 * cell geometry
 * cell topology (cell neighbor relationships)